Lincoln University Student Code of Conduct

-Denial of specific privileges (e.g., attendance at university-sponsored events) for a specific period of time.
+Denial of specific privileges (e.g., attendance at university-sponsored events or access to resident halls for visitation) for a specific period of time.

-The university, in its sole discretion, may notify parents and/or guardians/sponsors regarding students in violation of campus alcohol and drug policies without the student's consent.
+The university, in its sole discretion, may notify parents and/or guardians/sponsors regarding students under the age of 21 years of age who are in violation of campus alcohol and drug policies without the student's consent.

 Compensation for loss, damage or injury.
 This may take the form of appropriate service and/or monetary or material replacement.

 A $50 fine may be imposed per violation for students found responsible for violating the Student Code of Conduct.
-Fines can only be recommended by a judicial hearing board and approved by the Vice President for University Advancement.
+Fines can only be recommended by a judicial hearing board and approved by the Dean of Students.
 Funds will be used for Student Conduct awareness and educational programs and training.

 Work assignments, service to the university, educational projects, community volunteer services, research reports, counseling, etc., as long as deemed appropriate within the educational mission of the university.